Stay up-to-date and on top of your health with our e-Newsletter and receive updates on current treatments and vital health issues.

 The causes of halitosis include:

-- Dental factors – such as periodontitis (infection around the teeth) or poor oral hygiene.
-Cavities and deeper pockets from gum disease give sulfur-producing bacteria extra places to live in your mouth that are difficult to clear out with brushing or cleaning between your teeth.
+- Dental factors – such as periodontitis (infection around the teeth that also causes tooth pain) or poor oral hygiene.
+According to dentists from dental office, cavities and deeper pockets from gum disease give sulfur-producing bacteria extra places to live in your mouth that are difficult to clear out with brushing or cleaning between your teeth.
 Dentures that aren’t cleaned regularly or don’t fit properly can harbor odour-causing bacteria and food particles.
+So, if you have missing teeth, you may consider getting dental implants to replace them and avoid bacteria to accumulate in those spaces.

 - Smoking and tobacco – Not only does tobacco leave its own odour, it can also dry out your mouth, increasing your risk of gum disease and starves the mouth of oxygen.